 Definition

-A self-hosted wallet, also called an unhosted or non-custodial wallet, is one in which the user holds their own private keys directly, outside any exchange or regulated platform.
-In regulatory language this is the counterpart to a hosted wallet, which is controlled by a third party such as a VASP that can access and move customer funds.
-Examples of self-hosted wallets include hardware signing devices and open-source software wallets where no intermediary ever takes custody.
+A self-hosted wallet, also called an unhosted or non-custodial wallet in regulatory language, is one in which the user holds their own private keys directly, outside any exchange or regulated platform.
+It is the counterpart to a hosted wallet, which is controlled by a third party — typically a VASP — that can access and move customer funds.
+A hardware wallet, an open-source software wallet, or a multisig arrangement among family members are all self-hosted: no intermediary ever takes custody, so there is no institution standing between you and your coins.

 How regulators treat it

-Because no third party controls the funds, a self-hosted wallet generally sits outside the licensed financial perimeter, and the individual holder carries no AML or Travel Rule obligations.
+Because no third party controls the funds, a self-hosted wallet generally sits outside the licensed financial perimeter.
+Holding your own keys is not a regulated activity, and the individual holder carries no AML or Travel Rule obligations of their own.
 The regulatory attention instead falls on the regulated firms that transact with these wallets.
-Under FATF guidance, when a VASP sends to or receives from a self-hosted wallet, it should collect and retain the counterparty's name and wallet address, but it need not transmit or independently verify that data, since there is no counterparty institution on the other side.
+Under FATF guidance, when a VASP sends to or receives from a self-hosted wallet, it should collect and retain information about the counterparty — typically a name and wallet address — but it need not transmit that data onward or independently verify it, since there is no counterparty institution on the other side to receive it.
+In practice this is why exchanges increasingly ask customers to declare ownership of withdrawal addresses, sometimes requesting a signed message or a small test transaction as evidence.
+The FATF Travel Rule itself binds institutions, not individuals.

 Why it matters for sovereignty